Did Michelle Williams Find A New Love? Blonde Beauty Caught Kissing Mystery Man — Pics

 Michelle looked gorgeous in a pair of high-waisted denim pants, a saffron off-shoulder Apiece Apart top and classic wayfarer sunnies.
 Her new beau wasn’t so bad himself in a blue graphic printed tee and khaki shorts, and we have to say that they look very good together!

 The threesome also stepped out later that evening for dinner at Pierluigi’s restaurant in Rome, and the My Week With Marilyn actress looked absolutely blissful as she held hands with her new SO once again.
-Whoever he is, he’s already in with the fam — that’s for sure!
+Whoever he is, he’s already in with the fam, which means things must be pretty serious between him and Michelle!
 You can see those photos here.

 Michelle flew out her loved ones as she films All The Money In the World in Rome, and we’re thrilled to see that she’s appeared to find romance once again.
 Michelle dated author Jonathan Safran Foer in 2015, but it’s pretty clear that their relationship has since fizzled.
 We can’t wait to find out who this new hunk is!